-Now, I want to zero in on the heart of the worshiper, which was the main message of my dream to America.
+Now, I want to zero in on the heart of the worshiper.
 Again, the worshiper was to offer their gift upon the Altar in genuine, heartfelt humility, repentance, and wholehearted commitment to God.
-However, this is not always the case!
+However, this was and is not always the case!

 In Isaiah chapter 1, we read of God’s rebuke to Israel.
 They had made their burnt offerings, as well as their Solemn Assemblies and Jewish feasts, nothing more than religious rituals!
 Day after day, they offered their offerings on the Altar (symbolizing the Cross), “drawing close” to Him–verbally, anyway.
 In all actuality, their hearts couldn’t have been further from Him!
 There was zero sincerity.
 No acknowledgement of their personal sins.
 No godly sorry or heartfelt repentance.
 Not a trace of fiery dedication of their hearts and lives to God.
 They continued on with their lives as usual, basically living for themselves.
 Their offerings, their fasting and their prayers were repulsive to God!
 He would not receive their burnt offerings and their fake worship!
 Nor would He answer their prayers, until they repented and dedicated their hearts and lives to Him, as indicated in Isaiah chapter 58.